aaronbloomfield/pdr/tutorials/01-intro-unix/virtual-box.md

     internalcommands sethduuid disk.vdi" will change the UUID, and allow you to proceed
 - A few quick notes
-  - The guest hard drive reports 3.7 Gb of space used
+  - The guest hard drive reported 3.8 Gb of space used prior to distribution of the image
   - the guest additions (the drivers that make Ubuntu in a VirtualBox image work nicely with the host system) were installed by the additional drivers step done before